PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Introduction

 To achieve personalized editing, some pioneering works \cite{textual-inversion, imagic, dreambooth} proposed to learn a unique word to represent the given object and fine-tune pre-trained text-to-image diffusion models on several images containing the same object.
-By inserting its unique word in various text contexts, they can synthesize the object in diverse scenes and manipulate the object with text guidance.
-These methods can typically generate high-fidelity images, but sometimes they drastically alter the content of the original image.
-Besides, these methods cannot fully leverage the generalization ability of the pre-trained model due to the over-fitting issues \cite{sine} or language drift problem \cite{dreambooth}, i.e., the model slowly forgets how to generate subjects of the same class as the target object after fine-tuning.
+By inserting its unique word in various text contexts, they can synthesize the object in diverse scenes and manipulate it with text guidance.
+These methods can typically generate high-fidelity images, but sometimes, they drastically alter the content of the original image.
+Besides, these methods cannot fully leverage the generalization ability of the pre-trained model due to the over-fitting issues \cite{sine} or language drift problem \cite{dreambooth}, i.e., the model gradually loses the ability to generate subjects that belong to the same category as the target object.
 Moreover, the above methods introduce a per-image optimization process, which cannot satisfy the requirement of high efficiency in practical applications.

 In contrast, the optimization-free methods \cite{diffedit,bdm,bldm,sdedit} perform image editing based on a frozen pre-trained diffusion model and require no optimization or fine-tuning.
 To seamlessly fuse newly generated content with the original image, they generally apply the diffusion process first on the input image and then conduct the denoising procedure conditioned on both the input image and the text guidance.
-Throughout the denoising procedure, previous methods spatially blend noised versions of the input image with the text-guided diffusion latent variables at each time step, using either a user-provided mask \cite{bdm,bldm,sdedit} or a self-predicted mask \cite{diffedit}.
-Without any fine-tuning or optimization process, the above methods can avoid the language drift problem \cite{dreambooth} and run in real time.
+At each time step of the denoising process, the noisy versions of the input image are typically blended with the text-guided diffusion latent variables using either a user-provided mask \cite{bdm,bldm,sdedit} or a self-predicted mask \cite{diffedit}.
+Without fine-tuning or optimization, the above methods can avoid the language drift problem \cite{dreambooth} and run in real-time.
 Additionally, employing the original image and mask for iterative refinement can aid in preserving visual details.

-However, the above methods often rely on editing intermediate noisy images \cite{diffedit, bdm, bldm, sdedit}, which lacks the necessary semantics to preserve the image consistency, resulting in degraded results.
-Moreover, the newly generated content is not always guaranteed to appear appropriately within predefined regions especially when the given mask conflicts with the text description (e.g., attempting to generate a rabbit within a giraffe-shaped region), leading to both image-text misalignment and poor image quality.